 (c) The city clerk shall not accept a renewal application for a suspended license until the suspension period for that license has ended.

-(Ord.
-No. 07-14, § 2, 7-16-2007)

 Sec.
 6-208.
 Transferability.

 (a) No license for the sale of alcoholic beverages shall be transferable, except as otherwise provided in this section.